IGNF/itowns-legacy/README.md

 ### Support

-iTowns is an original work from French IGN, MATIS research laboratory.
+iTowns is an original work from IGN, MATIS research laboratory.
 It has been funded through various research programs involving the French National Research Agency, Cap Digital, UPMC, Mines ParisTec, CNRS, LCPC.

 iTowns is currently maintained by IGN ( http://www.ign.fr ) and Oslandia ( http://www.oslandia.com )